jpetazzo/intro-to-docker/slides/Install_Docker/Body.md

 * Installation script from Docker.
 * Binary download from Docker (it's a single file).

-<!SLIDE>
+---
-# Installing Docker with upstream packages
+## Installing Docker with upstream packages

 * Preferred method to install Docker on Linux.
 * Upstream's packages are more up-to-date than distros'.